ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![install php](./images/10.%20install%20php.png)

-* Once installation has been completed, run the command below to check the version of php installed.
+* Once installation has been completed, run the command below to check the version of PHP installed.

 ```bash
 php -v